Liron-Toledo/game-of-life/README.md

 ## Known Issues & Future Enhancements

 - **Mobile Optimisation**: While functional, there is potential for further refinement in grid interaction on touch devices.
+- **Grid Unit Testing**: Due to challenges with grid virtualization, some unit tests have been omitted for now.

 - **Additional Features**:
   - Enable saving simulation history across sessions.
   - Add more customisation options for cell colors and grid styles.